EPIC Advisory Board

 Brewster Kahle, director and co-founder of the Internet Archive, has been working to provide universal access to all human knowledge for more than fifteen years.
 Since the mid-1980s, Kahle has focused on developing transformational technologies for information discovery and digital libraries.
 In 1989 Kahle invented the Internet's first publishing system, WAIS (Wide Area Information Server) system and in 1989, founded WAIS Inc., a pioneering electronic publishing company that was sold to America Online in 1995.
 In 1996, Kahle founded the Internet Archive, the largest publicly accessible, privately funded digital archive in the world.
 At the same time, he co-founded Alexa Internet in April 1996, which was sold to Amazon.com in 1999.
 Alexa's services are bundled into more than 80% of Web browsers.
 Kahle earned a B.S. from the Massachusetts Institute of Technology (MIT) in 1982.
 As a student, he studied artificial intelligence with Marvin Minsky and W. Daniel Hillis.
 In 1983, Kahle helped start Thinking Machines, a parallel supercomputer maker, serving there as lead engineer for six years.
 He was selected as a member of the Upside 100 in 1997, Micro Times 100 in 1996 and 1997, and Computer Week 100 in 1995.

-Prof. Ian Kerr, University of Ottowa Faculty of Law
+Ian Kerr, Professor, University of Ottowa Faculty of Law

 Ian Kerr holds the Canada Research Chair in Ethics, Law & Technology at the University of Ottawa, Faculty of Law, with cross appointments to the Faculty of Medicine, Department of Philosophy and School of Information Studies.
 Dr. Kerr has published books and articles on topics at the intersection of ethics, law and technology and is currently engaged in research on two broad themes: (i) Privacy and Surveillance; and (ii) Human-Machine Mergers.
 Building on his recent Oxford University Press book, Lessons from the Identity Trail, his ongoing privacy work focuses on the interplay between emerging public and private sector surveillance technologies, civil liberties and human rights.
 His more recent focus on robotics and implantable devices examines legal and ethical implications of emerging technologies in the health sector.

-Michael Kirby, Honorary Professorial Fellow at Australian National University and University of Melbourne, Former Justice, High Court of Australia
+Michael Kirby, Honorary Professorial Fellow, Former Justice, High Court of Australia, Australian National University and University of Melbourne

 Michael Kirby served as a Justice on Australia's High Court between 1996 and 2009.
 Michael Kirby has also served in many international and United Nations positions including two expert groups of the OECD, Paris, many bodies of the Commonwealth Secretariat, London and positions in the ILO, UNDP, UNESCO, UNODC, WHO Global Commission on AIDS, and UNAIDS.
 He was President of the International Commission of Jurists 1995-1998 and served as Special Representative of the Secretary General of the United Nations for Human Rights in Cambodia 1993-1996.
 He holds honorary degrees of Doctor of Letters, Doctor of Laws and Doctor of the University from seventeen Australian and foreign universities and various other appointments.